lucacros/2324_Projet2A_PedaleGuitare/README.md

 ## 🔧 Which IDE ?

 After trying to code an IN/OUT audio in C++ with the library "portaudio", I was pushed on the Audio IDE way by my professor...
+Create or reuse the effects already existing ?
+We will see

 ### FAUST

 All the sources provide from https://faust.grame.fr/

+**What is Faust?**

+“Faust (Functional Audio Stream) is a functional programming language for sound synthesis and audio processing with a strong focus on the design of synthesizers, musical instruments, audio effects, etc. created at the GRAME-CNCM Research Department.”

+This online IDE allows me to explore and implement some musical effects that will match with our project.

 ### JUCE